lauri3new/light-arrow-docs/docs/Arrow.md

 })
 ```

 ### Performance

 Arrows are stack safe and perform similiarly to native promises under performance testing, but have all of the benefits listed above.
-In subsequent releases Arrows will have additional features such as cancellation.

 ### Interoperability

 There are a number of helper functions to convert existing types to Arrows, including basic values, functions, async functions.
 See these in the table Functions (create arrows from other types) below.
+Familiar helper functions such as `all` and `race` are provided as Arrow equivalents to `Promise.all` and `Promise.race`.

 ### Composability

 Arrows are highly composable through their various methods listed below.
 The `orElse` and `andThen` methods are also provided as functions that accept n number of Arrows, `orElse` can be used for 'horizontal' composition, such as building up the routes of a express App. `andThen` can be used for 'vertical' composition, such as changing the context of a request for example in an authorisation middleware where the user making the requests details are added to the context for use by subsequent middlewares.
 Some more combinators are included such as `retry` and `repeat`.

+### Cancellation

+Arrows support cancellation, `run` returns a cancel function enabling early termination of executing Arrows.

 | Interface      | Description |